 By default, sna2skool.py produces a disassembly with addresses and instruction operands in decimal notation.
-If you prefer to work in hexadecimal, however, use the -H option:
+If you prefer to work in hexadecimal, use the --hex option:

-\$ sna2skool.py -H -c examples/hungry_horace.ctl hungry_horace.z80 > hungry_horace. \$\$ skool
+''' $ sna2skool.py --hex -c examples/hungry_horace.ctl hungry_horace.z80 > hungry_horace.

+$$ skool '''

 The next step is to create an HTML disassembly from this skool file: